ieco-lab/scariR/README.md

 Before diving into this project and our modeling workflow, an end user should:
 1. read the [companion paper](), which outlines the conceptual underpinnings for this project
+2. download, build and install this package locally
-2. install the package `renv`, which ensures that R package versions are consistent for running this package (this craetes a projct-specific R package library, so it should not affect your main library)
+3. install the package `renv`, which ensures that R package versions are consistent for running this package (this creates a project-specific R package library, so it should not affect your main library)
-3. run the first vignette, [010_initialize_renv](https://github.com/ieco-lab/scari/blob/master/vignettes/010_initialize_pkg.Rmd), which initializes `renv` and lists our package's dependencies.
+4. run the first vignette, [010_initialize_renv](https://github.com/ieco-lab/scari/blob/master/vignettes/010_initialize_pkg.Rmd), which initializes `renv` and lists our package's dependencies.
-4. See "Get Started" for help in using our package to:
+5. See "Get Started" for help in using our package to:
-4.1 Produce localized reports on SLF risk to viticulture, and 4.2 Recreate our analysis for another invasive species of interest
+  - Produce localized reports on SLF risk to viticulture, and
+  - Recreate our analysis for another invasive species of interest

 ### Computing Information